Single-MAlt-td/pi4-garden-bird-alert/README.md

 bird-guard
 ```

-On a similar Raspberry Pi system, the camera detection starts immediately and will run until the user quits (press Q ore Escape).
+On a similar Raspberry Pi system, the camera detection starts immediately and will run until the user quits (press Q or Escape).

 On a PC, the detection system also starts immediately, but uses the dummy camera, which replays the included video example (data folder is configurable in the `config.toml -> dummy_data_subfolder`).
 Press SPACE to pause the replay and step through the frames manually.
 Press TAB to continue the auto-replay.